Trader/Senior Real Time Trader (R-19-1194)

 Position #1: FTR/CRR Traders – CaISO, ERCOT, MISO, NY, NE,

 Ontario, PJM or SPP Focus

-auctions.
-Required: advanced degree (PhD or Masters required,
+Required: advanced degree (PhD or Master’s required, power

 strong modeling and programming skills (power system economics,

 power flow and dispatch models), and prior profitable trading